 Only an individual may file a bankruptcy case without the assistance of an attorney.
 This is also known as filing pro se.
 Any formal business entity, including a corporation, a limited liability company, or a partnership, must engage an attorney to file a bankruptcy case.

-The Bankruptcy Judge and his staff, the Bankruptcy Clerk and his staff, and the case trustees and their staffs cannot give legal advice to any party in a bankruptcy case, including pro se debtors.
+The Bankruptcy Judge and her staff, the Bankruptcy Clerk and his staff, and the case trustees and their staffs cannot give legal advice to any party in a bankruptcy case, including pro se debtors.

 Before deciding to file bankruptcy without an attorney, please read this Important Information from the United States Courts.

 PREPARING AND SIGNING THE PETITION AND OTHER DOCUMENTS